Defective Medical Equipment

 A closer look at the transvaginal mesh

-Women who are diagnosed with a condition known as pelvic organ prolapse typically are prescribed the transvaginal mesh.
+Women diagnosed with a condition known as pelvic organ prolapse are often prescribed a transvaginal mesh.
 The device is inserted to strengthen the woman’s weakened vaginal tissue.
 Pregnancy is among the causes of the condition.

 - Erosion of the vaginal tissue